datasets/s-and-p-500-companies/README.md

 ## Preparation

-You can run the script yourself to update the data and publish them to github : see [scripts README](scripts/README.md)
+You can run the script yourself to update the data and publish them to GitHub : see [scripts README](https://github.com/datasets/s-and-p-500-companies/blob/master/scripts/README.md).

 ## License